The generalized Hierarchical Gaussian Filter: Belief updates in the HGF: A network of nodes

 \subsection{Summary: A network of nodes}

-In summary, in this section, we have used the update equations of the \textsc{HGF} to propose a conceptualization of the inference machinery as a network of nodes which compute beliefs and exchange messages with other nodes.
-Every node in this network represents an agent's current belief about a hidden state in her environment, on which she infers given her sensory inputs.
+In this section, we have used the update equations of the \textsc{HGF} to propose a conceptualization of the inference machinery as a network of nodes which compute beliefs (i.e., probability distributions) and exchange messages with other nodes.
+Every node in this network represents an agent's current belief about a hidden state in its environment, on which it infers given its sensory inputs.
 Within every node, belief updating in response to a new input proceeds in three steps (an \textsf{update step}, a \textsf{PE step}, and a \textsf{prediction step}).

 We have presented the computations for these steps for the two different kinds of coupling that the \textsc{HGF} comprises: \textsf{value coupling} and \textsf{volatility coupling}.
 While the update equations for volatility coupling have been derived and discussed previously \citep{mathys2011,mathys2014}, approximately Bayes-optimal inference equations for (linear and nonlinear) \textsf{value coupling} under the \textsc{HGF} have not been considered prior to our treatment here.
 Furthermore, our analysis identifies not only the computations entailed by each computational step, but also the message passing between nodes that is required by each step.
 This is interesting from a theoretical point of view, where we can compare our architecture to other proposals of belief propagation.